Agryzsky District: Geography and Climate

 Agryz district is located in the north-east of the Republic of Tatarstan.
 It shares borders with the Udmurt Republic (Alnashsky district, Mozhginsky, Malopurginsky, Kiyasovsky, Sarapulsky, Karakulinsky districts) to the west, north and east; as well as with the Menzelinsky, Tukaevsky and Mendeleevsky districts of Tatarstan in the south along the watercourse of the Nizhnekamsky reservoir.

 The area is located in the south of the Sarapulskaya Upland, in the valley of the Izh River.
 According to experts, the region has the wettest and coldest climate of all the Tatarstan regions with short, rainy summers and rainy springs.
 There are a number of nature reserves and wildlife sanctuaries in the district, including the large Kichke-Tan natural reserve and the Agryz state hunting reserve.
 One of the largest natural monuments in the region, "The floodplain of the Kyrykmas River", is located not far from the villages of Devyaterykh and Sosnovo.
 The natural park covers an area of more than a thousand hectares and consists of subtaiga forests and is a home to rare plants and animals.
 There are 29 species of fish in the Kyrykmas River and 75 species of birds inhabit its floodplains.
-The Agryz state hunting reserve with an area of more than 30 thousand hectares was organized in 1984 to restore the population of beavers and wood grouses.
+The Agryz state hunting reserve with an area of more than 30 thousand hectares was organized in 1984 to restore the population of beavers and wood grouse.
 The reserve's forests are home to about ten species of animals, the hunting and trapping of which is limited.
 There are about 30 ancient archaeological sites on the Agryz territory, many of which date back to the early Iron Age.
 The following archaeological sites are protected by the state: